The Case for Multitasking

 We found that the financial performance of companies with highly polychronic teams was 39% better than that of companies whose teams exhibited average polychronicity and 130% better than that of companies led by monochronic teams.

 Why the vast differences?
 The polychronic teams were superior information brokers, absorbing and disseminating more-insightful information than their average and monochronic counterparts.
-As a result, they were much less apt to bog down: They could make strategic decisions faster, placing less emphasis on analyzing large quantities of data.
+As a result, they were much less apt to bog down: They could make strategic decisions faster, placing less emphasis on analysing large quantities of data.
 Their expedited decision-making process, we believe, boosted their companies’ performance.

 Executive polychronicity may be beneficial for other sorts of companies, too; after all, effective information brokering and quick decision making can be important for established corporations and for firms in a variety of fields.
 But our research suggests that these skills are essential for new ventures and small companies that must negotiate dynamic business environments social media, clean technologies, and internet security, to name just a few.
 In such cases, a polychronic culture can position the executive team for success.
 Entrepreneurs and the venture capitalists who back them should keep this in mind when staffing the top ranks of a start-up.